pstrzalk/ruby-on-rails-game/README.md

 ## Testing

-Thanks to Steven Baker's teaching, this application uses Minitest library for testing purposes.
+This application uses Minitest library for testing purposes.
 Run the following instruction and always keep the overall test coverage at 100% (and beyond).

 ```sh
 $ rails test